-Ernest knew he could, with his talent, compare, and even better the recordings of Whitter.
+Ernest knew he could, with his natural talent, compare, and even better the recordings of Whitter.
 After talking this through with his wife Hattie, he would save what little spare money there was, and travel to New York to achieve his dream.
 Hattie was to encourage him in this endeavour, saying, “Well Ernest, if you know you could do better, then you must go, for a man without a dream is no man at all”.
 Profound words indeed.

 An Unexpected Interruption

 Unpredictably, events outside his control would alter his direction.
 These events would cause the dreams for himself, and his family, to come crashing down.
-His career would end just as everlasting success and recognition appeared to be his destiny.
+His career would end just as everlasting success, and recognition appeared to be his destiny.

-The untimely episode, that would cause havoc, and misery to millions, was a mammoth event in the history of the United States.
+The untimely episode that would cause havoc, and misery to millions, was a mammoth event in the history of the United States.
 “The Depression” of 1929 hit like a whirlwind.

-Ernest was faced with the determination to save his family and keep them together.
+Ernest was faced with a determination to save his family and keep them together.
 So uprooting, and with what little he could salvage, he, his wife Hattie, and his young children were forced to leave behind all they had known.
-A proud man, committed to looking after the people he loved most, he with his family left Virginia, and relocated to the hills around Washington DC.
-He had to find work, build a home and a new life for them all.
+A very proud man, committed to looking after the people he loved most, he with his family left Virginia, and relocated to the hills around Washington DC.
+He had to find work, build a home, and a new life for them all.
 A struggle, that would lead them to living hand to mouth, as poor as they had ever known.
-A life that would see them continually have to move from place to place, Ernest would find work wherever, and whenever he could.
+A life that would see them continually have to move from place to place.
+Ernest would find work wherever, and whenever he could.
 Hattie would keep the home and family together as best she could, with more than a little help from her belief in Jesus, and lots of prayer.

 Ernest eventually found work as a carpenter, at the Patuxtant Naval Gun Factory.
 He would move his family into a one roomed house he built on a lot in Carmody Hills, just outside DC.
 (A shack built with old lumber Ernest would acquire from anyone who had it to offer in return for work).